-FINRA rules, and the rules of the relevant exchange, require notice and information relating to activities in connection with a distribution subject to Regulation M, even if not subject to a restricted period.
-FINRA Rule 5190(c) requires a manager or each co-manager of a distribution of a security that is subject to a one-day or five-day restricted period under Rule 101 of Regulation M, or an issuer or selling security holder in a distribution of a security covered by Rule 102 of Regulation M, to provide certain notifications to FINRA.
-Similarly, FINRA Rule 5190(d) requires a lead underwriter of a distribution of a security that is considered an Actively-Traded Security under Rule 101 of Regulation M to provide written notice to FINRA.
+FINRA rules, and the rules of the relevant exchanges, require notice and information relating to activities in connection with a distribution subject to Regulation M, even if not subject to a restricted period.
+FINRA Rule 5190(c) requires FINRA member firms to provide certain notifications to FINRA in connection with a distribution of a covered security subject to a restricted period.
+Similarly, FINRA Rule 5190(d) requires FINRA member firms to provide certain notifications to FINRA in connection with a distribution of a security that is considered an Actively-Traded Security under Rule 101 of Regulation M. In each case, notification requirements are typically fulfilled by the FINRA member acting as the lead or managing underwriter on behalf of all the members of the underwriting syndicate.

-The Rule 5190 notice with respect to the determination of the restricted period must generally be filed no later than the business day prior to the first complete trading session of the applicable restricted period, unless later notification is necessary under specific circumstances.
-Firms must also submit a notification to FINRA under Rule 5190 that details pricing information with respect to the distribution.
+The Rule 5190 notice with respect to a distribution that is subject to a restricted period as to the determination of the applicable restricted period (the "Restricted Period Notification") must generally be filed no later than the business day prior to the first complete trading session of the applicable restricted period, unless later notification is necessary under specific circumstances.
+Firms must also submit a notification to FINRA under Rule 5190 that details pricing information (the "Trading Notification") with respect to both distributions subject to a restricted period and those of Actively-Traded Securities.
 Such notification is generally required to be filed no later than the close of business on the next business day following the pricing of the securities.
-Finally, firms must immediately notify FINRA in writing if a distribution for which they have previously filed the restricted period notification has subsequently been canceled or indefinitely postponed.
+Both the Restricted Period Notification and the Trading Notification must include identification of all distribution participants and affiliated purchasers.
+Member firms must also immediately notify FINRA in writing if a distribution for which they have previously filed the Restricted Period Notification has subsequently been canceled or indefinitely postponed.